 If your pet suffers from hip dysplasia—the abnormal formation of the hip socket that can cause crippling lameness and painful arthritis of the joints—your vet might recommend a total hip replacement to alleviate pain and restore correct movement.
 According to our research hip dysplasia surgery will cost around £4,500 per hip, but prices can range considerably.
 Certain pet insurance plans cover hip replacement surgery, which can save you thousands of pounds.

 Dog Hip Dysplasia Surgery Cost UK

-A total hip replacement to treat hip dysplasia in a dog costs around £4,500 per hip.
-It is common that dogs who need the surgery will need it in both hips, bringing potential vet bills to around £9,000 in total.
+A total hip replacement to treat hip dysplasia in a dog costs around £5,000 per hip, but could be more.
+It is common that dogs who need the surgery will need it in both hips, bringing potential vet bills to around £10,000+ in total.
 Actual vet fees can vary depending on a number of factors such as size of the dog and your location.
-In our research, we found surgery costs ranged from £3,000 up to £7,500 for one hip.
+In our research, we found surgery costs ranged from £3,000 up to £8,000 for one hip.

 As for the procedure, a total hip replacement involves removing the entire hip joint from your dog and replacing the damaged ball and socket with surgical implants that are made of a combination of metal and plastic.
 The operation is expensive due to the high degree of skill and specialized surgical equipment needed, from a specially-trained surgeon and nurses to a fully-equipped operating theatre and the artificial joints.

 While a total hip replacement is a significant and costly surgery, the high reported success rates might mean your vet might suggest it as the best option to treat your dog.

 Similarly, our research showed that cruciate ligament dog surgery in the UK also costs around £4,500—but could be higher.